saarthakpandit/Time_Series_Forecasting_Project/README.md

 # **Project Overview**

-**Objective:** To forecast Daily Sales and predict future performance for the next 1 year.
+**Objective:** To forecast daily Alcohol Sales and predict future performance for the next 1 year.

 **Tools:** Microsoft Excel